Skip to main content

 flapi.yaml:

-project_name: marketing-api
+project-name: marketing-api

 connections: